EBI-Metabolights/guides/docs/MetaboLights_account.md

 # MetaboLights Account
 ## Create account
-You can create an account by selecting Login above and [Create a new account](https://www.ebi.ac.uk/metabolights/newAccount).
+You can create an account by selecting 'Login' and [Create a new account](https://www.ebi.ac.uk/metabolights/newAccount).

 ![Portal](assets/images/image18a.png){width=600}